inconshreveable/ngrok/docs/SELFHOSTING.md

 ## 1. Get an SSL certificate
 ngrok provides secure tunnels via TLS, so you'll need an SSL certificate.
 Assuming you want to create tunnels on *.example.com, buy a wildcard SSL certificate for *.example.com.
+Note that if you don't need to run https tunnels that you don't need a wildcard certificate.
+(In fact, you can just use a self-signed cert at that point, see the section on that later in the document).

 ## 2. Modify your DNS
 You need to use the DNS management tools given to you by your provider to create an A